antonioguj/bronchinet/README.md

 - python <path_this_repo>/src/scripts_preparedata/prepare_data.py --datadir=<path_data_dir>

-This script has options to apply preprocessing operations, such as i) crop images around the lungs, ii) mask ground-truth to ROI: lungs, iii) rescale images...
+Several preprocessing operations can be applied in this script:

+1. mask ground-truth to ROI: lungs
+2. crop images around the lungs
+3. rescale images

-IF using the option to crop images: compute the bounding-boxes of the lung masks, prior to the script above:
+IF use option to crop images: compute the bounding-boxes of the lung masks, prior to the script above:

 - python <path_this_repo>/src/scripts_preparedata/compute_boundingbox_images.py --datadir=<path_data_dir>